jthurteau/wrest/README.md

 The primary recommendation for a gateway script is to keep its work minimal and tether forward as much work as possible to later scripts.
 Projects may build/manage gateway scripts, or focus on making them as universally static and portable.

 Gateways may tether to more than one other script, sequentially or conditionally.
-Gateways are not themselves tethers, gateways should not directly invoke other gateways.
+Gateways are not themselves tethers, gateways cannot "tether" another gateway, but they may invoke them.

 Gateways are executive files, they take action upon invocation (as do Roots).
 This is in contrast to Tethers which declare and return an anonymous closure, but don't otherwise execute other actions.